solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/architecture.rst

 Located in: ``scripts/utils/deidentify.py`` → ``DateShifter.shift_date()``

-**Purpose:** Shift all dates by consistent offset to preserve temporal relationships, with automatic format detection based on country-specific conventions
+**Purpose:** Shift all dates by consistent offset to preserve temporal relationships, with intelligent multi-format detection and country-specific priority

 **Algorithm:**